kvarak/dnd/docs/_Classes/paladin.md

  **The Unnatural Shall Not Fester**.
 Aberrations and undead must be destroyed beyond all resurrection lest their evil infect the world.

 ### Oceanic
 The sea is like a home to you.
-When you take this oath at 1st level, you gain proficiency with Swimming, Survival in coast and ocean areas, and as a Sailor.
+When you take this oath, gain the *Survival - Coast survival* and *Survival - Ocean survival* skills and their prerequisite.

 ### Sacred Touch
 You gain access to the following divine blessing, which does not require you to keep concentration.